bigplans47/went_to_bali_project/README.md

 Work to add products to shopping cart from index page with ajax.
 Item should be added to the shopping card and the number of items in the card should update
 -reviewing how ajax works and what is happening when an item is added to the cart

+Additional features:
+Ensure that users can't order a negative number of items.

 # README

 E-commerce site.
 Uses `bcrypt` and `materialize`.
 There's a seed file.
 Set up your own admin.
 If you have questions, I'll be in Bali with no email.
 Ask someone else.